Low grade glioma outcome

-Low-grade gliomas are infiltrative tumors which progressively invade the brain tissue by migrating along the subcortical white matter tracts.
+Low-grade gliomas are infiltrative tumors that progressively invade the brain tissue by migrating along the subcortical white matter tracts.
 Contrary to the indolent characteristics claimed by classical literature, there is a constant growth pattern of these tumors before and after surgery in cases of incomplete resection 2).

 Patients diagnosed with a low-grade glioma are 17 times as likely to die as matched patients in the general population 4).

 The age-standardized 10-year relative survival rate was 47% 5).